- Practice

 NCSBN has released a joint statement with the National Association of Boards of Pharmacy and the Federation of State Medical Boards on the inappropriate prescribing and stockpiling of medications, including chloroquine, hydroxychloroquine and azithromycin, to prevent or treat COVID-19 for themselves or their family members.

-The NIH also releases updates on clinical trials, studies, training and other information related to COVID-19.
+The NIH releases updates on clinical trials, studies, training and other information related to COVID-19.
 See the current list of clinical trials.

 NEJM Group has a free, interactive clinical reasoning resource designed to help health care providers navigate the diagnosis and treatment of COVID-19.
 NEJM Group plans to maintain the free case simulations for a number of months.